 After you determined your joist spacing and size, deck height, and footing requirements (see Designing Your Dream Deck if you need help with this), put your framing package list together.
 Be sure to include a count of corrosion-resistant fasteners, including all the joist hangers, post bases, post to beam to connectors, as well as any flashing that is needed.

 All deck framing should be Ground Contact Pressure-Treated material with a minimum ACQ rating 0.40 pcf.

 Decking needed per 100 square feet (includes 5% waste)

 - 4” product – 320 lineal feet

-Determining the correct number of fasteners will vary based on the decking selected as well as the joist spacing.
+Determining the correct number of fasteners will vary based on the decking selected and joist spacing.
 When face screwing (or nailing) a 6” product down on framing that is 16” on center, you will need approximately 350 screws per 100 square feet, and approximately 480 screws per 100 square feet with the same 16” on center joist framing for 4” material, when using two screws per joist.
 For other types of fasteners, refer to the manufacturer’s recommendations.

 If you have selected to use Western Red Cedar as your decking, now is the right time to